thedavidmeister/xoroshiro128/README.md

 We can see that xoroshiro128+ is ~16x slower than `Math.random` but it's a bit "apples vs. oranges" as `Math.random` produces floats between [0, 1] and xoroshiro128+ produces `goog.math.Long` objects across the full 64 bit integer range.

+We see ~290ns per call (0.29s for 1 000 000 calls) in CLJS vs. ~25ns per call in CLJ.
+This puts the JVM at around 10x faster than JS for this particular use-case.
+This is also another "apples vs. oranges" comparison as the JVM and JS runtime environments are obviously very different.

-To get "apples to apples" timings (and to seed `rand`) I created a "native random long" function that works exactly like the internals of `random-uuid`, but stops halfway to return a single `goog.math.Long` instead of a full UUID:
+To get "apples to apples" timings within JS (and to seed `rand`) I created a "native random long" function that works exactly like the internals of `random-uuid`, but stops halfway to return a single `goog.math.Long` instead of a full UUID:

 ```
 ; lifted from https://cljs.github.io/api/cljs.core/random-uuid